 It’s not unusual to experience some pain in the days after you have a tooth extracted.
 You can use painkillers as recommended by your dentist to alleviate the discomfort.
 You can also wrap an ice bag in a cloth and apply it for about 10-15 minutes at a time.
-Leaving ice on for too long can result in tissue damage.
+Leaving the ice on for too long can result in tissue damage.
 If you experience unusual pain, call your dentist.

 What to Eat Following Your Tooth Extraction?

 As your extraction heals, you will be able to incorporate more solid foods but during the healing process it is best to stick with soft foods such as